 It is important to show a jury what someone went through in their medical treatment without sensationalizing it.
 The only physical remaining evidence of the surgery that some of my clients have is a scar.
-When a cervical fusion is done, the scar is usually small and on the front of their neck, therefore, when a juror looks at my client, the juror has no idea what an ordeal my client has gone.
-Video animations offer transparency– meaning, we show the jury exactly what the client went through in order to have the surgery and it is very educational.
-Most of us have never witnessed an actual surgery even though many of us may have had a surgery or two, even if minor.
+When a cervical fusion is done, the scar is usually small and on the front of their neck; therefore, when a juror looks at my client, the juror has no idea what an ordeal my client has gone through.
+Video animations offer transparency– meaning, we show the jury exactly what the client went through in order to have the surgery, and it is very educational.
+Most of us have never witnessed an actual surgery, even though many of us may have had a surgery or two, even if minor.
 Cervical fusion surgery may be classified by some as “minor” surgery, but when you see the video animation and the removal of disc material and grinding of the vertebra bone, it does not appear to be a minor, routine surgery.

-Video animation of a surgery is just one of the ways I work to tell the client’s story to a jury.
+Video animation of surgery is just one of the ways I work to tell the client’s story to a jury.
 I have great faith in our jury system.
 I believe that if you show the jury the truth, fairness will prevail.
-In order to tell a personal injury client’s story, I do several things and first and foremost, I must learn the client’s story by spending time with the client getting to know them.
+In order to tell a personal injury client’s story, I do several things, and first and foremost, I must learn the client’s story by spending time with the client getting to know them.
 One of the best parts about being a trial lawyer is the honor of getting to know my clients personally.
 My biggest challenge is to really share who my client is and not just as a victim of an accident but who they really are in spite of the accident.
 I have been blessed with many great clients for trial.